nijakow/EcoRE/README.md

 I shared the inspiration for this project in [an E-Mail to the mailing list of the Self programming language](https://lists.selflanguage.org/archives/list/self-interest@lists.selflanguage.org/thread/NGRNRIPZZJTUDMFBRRYUXG56TEQJORG6/).

+## Disclaimer

+This implementation was designed for experimental purposes only, and will be superseded by improved VMs in the future.
+It is in no way fit for any productive use.

+The repository contains some undocumented, outdated and buggy files and features.

 ## Features and Scope

 EcoRE is capable of executing a graphical programming environment for the Eco programming language, supporting: